areenraj/Monte-Carlo-Error-Reduction/README.md

 The following project aims to achieve two things.

-1. Analysis the magnitude of standard error of the simulation and find approaches to decrease it.
+1. Analysis of the magnitude of standard error encountered in the simulation and investigating approaches to decrease it.
-2. Improve the rate of convergence of the simulation.
+2. Improving the rate of convergence of the standard error.

 ## Setup